jobayerm10/Counter/README.md

 ## 🚀 Live Demo

-check the varcel link in the top right
+Check the vercel link in the top right

 ## 🛠️ Features